Darxo/Hardened/README.md

 - The Event-Option to shoot down the bird who shat your brother now costs 5 Ammunition
 - The **Orc Slayer** and **Crusader** (temporary Crisis backgrounds) now share 100% of their experience with your remaining party, when they leave you after the Crisis ended

+## Difficulty

+- Beginner Combat Difficulty now grants enemy parties 100% resources (up from 85%)
+- Beginner Combat Difficulty now causes player characters to receive 15% less hitpoint and armor damage from all sources.
+It no longer grants a hidden +5% chance to hit and -5% chance to be hit
+- Expert Combat Difficulty now grants enemy parties 120% resources (up from 115%)
+- Beginner Economic Difficulty now makes Contracts pay 20% more (up from 10% more)
+- Expert Economic Difficulty now makes Contracts pay 20% less (down from 10% less)

 ## Other

 - Level-Ups for Attribute with 2 stars have -1 to minimum roll and +1 to maximum roll (compared to Vanilla) and are fully randomized in that range (compared to Reforged)
 - The **Lone Wolf** and **Gladiator** origins now have a roster size of 13 (up from 12)
-- Beginner combat difficulty now grants enemy parties 100% resources (up from 85%)
-- Beginner combat difficulty now causes player characters to receive 15% less hitpoint and armor damage from all sources
-- Expert combat difficulty now grants enemy parties 120% resources (up from 115%)
 - The Retreat tooltip during combat now also lists the Melee Defense bonus your characters receive during Auto-Retreat

 ## Quality of Life